Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Contour Convergence for All Surveys

-We test the convergence of our methodology by reducing the number of derivatives available and checking how the contours change.
-The number of realizations for generating both $\Omega_m$ and $\sigma_8$ derivatives are changed simultaneously.
-For brevity, we only show the convergence contours for $\kappa_\text{CMB}\times\kappa_\text{WL}$ in Figures \ref{fig:convergence_der1} and \ref{fig:convergence_der2}.
-Constraints for auto $\kappa_\text{CMB}$ all converge to similar levels.
+We test the convergence of our methodology by reducing the number of available derivatives and observing how the contours change.
+The number of realizations for generating both $\Omega_m$ and $\sigma_8$ derivatives is changed simultaneously.
+For brevity, we only show the convergence contours for $\kappa_\text{CMB}\times\kappa_\text{WL}$ statistics in Figures \ref{fig:convergence_der1} and \ref{fig:convergence_der2}.
+Constraints for auto $\kappa_\text{CMB}$ statistics all converge to similar levels.
 Additionally, we show how $1\sigma$ constraints on $\Omega_m$ and $\sigma_8$ converge individually for cross-$C_\ell$'s and WPH, in Figures \ref{fig:cro_conv} and \ref{fig:wph_conv}, respectively.